 Without black jeans, the world would be a much duller and conformist place dwell.
 Pick any genre of music and imagine it without black denim.
-It’s virtually impossible and it just doesn’t work.
-In the 50’s Levi Strauss & Co. decided that they needed to update their 1837 classic in some way.
+It’s virtually impossible.
+In the 1950’s Levi Strauss & Co. decided that they needed to update their classic in some way and dyed it black.
 They needed a poster boy.
 When they found him, he was very reluctant.